fofancy/spring-test-project/README.md

 5. gradlew bootRun
     It should connet to you oracle db.
 Make sure there is a possibility to establish a connection.

-6. Open the second terminal in the project root foler
+6. Open the second terminal in the project root folder
 7. cd frontend
 8. npm install
 9. webpack-dev-server